PHOENIXCONTACT/MORYX-Framework/docs/migrations/v3_to_v4.md

 However, this is the go to place to look for how to provide your StartProject with a `ConnectionString`.

 **Important!** Remember to not push sensitive data to your version control system!

+### Migrate your existing database migrations

+Well, "There isn't really a feasible way to port existing EF6 migrations to EF Core".. according to the [microsoft documentation](https://docs.microsoft.com/en-us/ef/efcore-and-ef6/porting/port-code#existing-migrations) the best solution is to make sure the databases are up to date with your latest migration and then start anew from this state.
+The [migration guide of the Abstraktion Layer](https://github.com/PHOENIXCONTACT/MORYX-AbstractionLayer/blob/docs/migration-guide/docs/migrations/v5_to_v6.md) describes our solution for migrating the modul databases.